The burden of Fundamentality: Metaphysical ambiguities and the issue of Superdeterminism: Introduction

 This paper instead disambiguates superdeterministic models into three categories.
 We show that the first of these, which we term \textit{na\"ive superdeterminism}, relies on illegitimate claims to fundamentality---thereby presenting itself more as a metaphysical theory than of a scientific one.
 We then look at the second category, \textit{metaphysical superdeterminism}, which typically built from models from the first category to legitimise claims of fundamentality.
 We show that the most well-developed example of a \textit{metaphysical superdeterministic} model, Invariant Set Theory (IST), displays a degree of metaphysical conceptual confusion that renders it unacceptable.
-We then suggest that this sort of metaphysical confusion will be typical of models of this sort, given their physical details are typically fleshed out \textit{ad-hoc} to justify the claims to fundamentality which their seed \textit{na\"ive superdeterministic} model assumes.
-While we do not prove this conjecture, it reasonable to expect it to hold given that the epistemic requirements we expect of physical theories are prejudiced by the requirements of superdeterministic apologetics.
-Assuming this conjecture, this leaves as valid only the third category of superdeterministic models, where fundamentality is either never considered (i.e., the model is presented as a toy model, rather than anything deeper), or where the model is constructed to reproduce certain experimental or hypothesised ontic behaviours in ways which just happen to violate statistical independence, and do so subject to certain naturalized constraints.
-Consequently, this form of superdeterminism, while violating the statistical independence assumption underpinning Bell inequalities, behaves very different from \textit{na\"ive} or \textit{metaphysical superdeterminism}, which most of the literature focuses on.

 To this end, the paper is organized as follows: in Sec.~\ref{sec:WhatIs?} and Sec.~\ref{sec:Whatare}, we will briefly recall what is meant by superdeterminism, and the theoretical problem it has been invoked to address, before differentiating it into three categories.
 In Sec.~\ref{sec:Metaphys} we will show that the first and second category of superdeterminism makes illegitimate use of claims to fundamentality, thus exhibiting more the character of a metaphysical theory rather than a scientific one.
 In Sec.~\ref{sec:MetaSoln}, we will present the features of this metaphysical theory through an analysis of IST.
 In Sec.~\ref{sec:Ambig}, we will demonstrate that IST presents itself as a highly confused metaphysical framework.
 In Sec.~\ref{sec:Disc}, we will draw some general conclusions.